8 Types of Hawks in Maryland

 This raptor has fairly long wings and a distinctively feathered leg for which it is named.
 It usually feeds on small rodents, such as lemmings, voles, and moles.

-However, it will supplement its diet with large insects and berries during the summer months.
+However, it will supplement its diet with large insects and berries during summer.

 Like other types of hawks in Maryland, the Rough-legged Hawk prefers to build its nest high up in trees or on cliffs with ample prey.